Bridgeconn/usfm-grammar/docs/comparison.md

             ]}}}}
      </pre></tr></table>

 Two JSON structures.
-Both looks similar in complexity and readability. _\\p_ at chapter start gets added as _metadata_ at chapter start in usfm-grammar while it gets added as _front_ object at the chapter end in usfm-js
+Both looks similar in complexity and readability.
+Chapters and verses are given as list/array in usfm-grammar and the chapter number and verse number are specified as properties of these array elements.
+In usfm-js, instead of array, the set of chapters and set of verses are implemented as nested objects, where the chapter number and verse number acts as key values.

 3. Section headings